 Telephone interviews will be arranged for a time/day to suit the respondent.
-For the development of topic guides, we have again drawn upon NPT, exploring perceptions and attitudes towards Healthy-Living, levels of contact and experience, identify practice-level support or implementation challenges and any intended or unintended consequences of integrating Healthy-Living into existing NHS T2DM management care pathways at the practice-level.
+For the development of topic guides, we have again drawn upon NPT, exploring perceptions and attitudes towards Healthy-Living, levels of contact and experience, identify primary care and community level support or implementation challenges and any intended or unintended consequences of integrating Healthy-Living into existing NHS T2DM management care pathways at the local-level.
 As previously explained, topic guides are expected to develop as data collection and analysis of early interviews progress.
 With the respondents' permission, telephone interviews will be digitally audio-recorded on a university provided encrypted audio device.
 The researcher will write field notes (immediately following a telephone interview) to provide context to the transcribed interview data.
 We will use University of Manchester provided encrypted audio recording devices to record the consent process and interviews.
 Where University of Manchester laptop computers are used, these are encrypted.
 Storage of personal data will be on secure university servers (and not on the hard drives of laptops) and can only be accessed by the research team.

-As with Phase 1 interviews will be audio-recorded with consent, transcribed and thematically analysed, using a modified framework approach as outlined in section 6.4.3.4 above.
-Deductive coding will be informed by NPT, enabling cross-comparison with the original implementation study.4 implementation local leads (that we did not interview in phase 1) for one later wave of the national rollout.
-The approach taken will mirror Phase 1 and be informed by the earlier analysis.
+As with Phase 2 interviews will be audio-recorded with consent, transcribed and thematically analysed, using a modified framework approach as outlined in section 6.4.3.4 above.
+Deductive coding will be informed by NPT, enabling cross-comparison with the original implementation study.4